bbroder-algo/go-algorand/crypto/statetrie/README.md

 efficiency, it offers a preloading feature to sweep all nodes with keylengths less than a provided parameter out of the backstore and into memory.

-* Nibble-sized proofs: 4-bit trie keys are represented as `nibbles`.
+* Nibble-sized proofs: 4-bit trie keys are represented as `Nibbles`.
 Each branch node has one child slot for each of the 16 nibble values.
 Using nibbles over 8-bit bytes allows for smaller proofs, but creates smaller and more frequent backstore reads and taller tries.